 Farmer’s carries are essentially a moving barbell hold where you’re traveling a set distance while holding a heavy object including but not limited to a duffle bag filled with weight, a barbell, dumbbells, or plates.

 The variations come with how long you’ll walk for (basically how long you’ll hold the weight for), how heavy the weight is, what shape the handle/grip you’ll be holding onto is.

-You can work one or both hands at the same time, most people work both.
-The extra movement and strength require to hang onto the weight is great for developing your back and traps as well.
+You can work for one or both hands at the same time, most people work both.
+The extra movement and strength required to hang onto the weight are great for developing your back and traps as well.

 Nothing like training some grip and cardio at the same time!

 Pretty simple exercise here to work on the pinch grip – take a plate at the gym and hold it between your fingers for as long as you can.
 Mix up the weight, duration, and your finger grip on the plate.

 This is a variation of the plate pinches where you’re using a more open pinch grip to hold a dumbbell vertically with your fingers wrapped around the wide part.
 Alter weight, dumbbell size if possible, length of hold, and you’re good to go.